Perimeter81-Public/netlab/challenge2/Challenge2_README.md

-# Network Lab Challenge 1
+# Network Lab Challenge 2

 In this scenario you have 4 routers you administer (r1 -- r4)

-- Bring up OSPF Convergence between r1 and r2
-- You have to solve for Ping not reachable between
+You have to solve for Ping not reachable between

   - server1 -> h3
   - server1 -> h4
   - server2 -> h3